MicrosoftDocs/OfficeDocs-DeployOffice/microsoft-365-apps/privacy/required-diagnostic-data.md

     - 1 - Dime is attempted by the user for open
     - 2 - Network error
     - 3 - Dime is shown to the user
-    - 4 - Dime is cancelled by the user
+    - 4 - Dime is canceled by the user
     - 5 - Refresh needed as purchase is successful
     - 6 - Purchase is successful
     - 7 - Generic dime error
     - 8 - Dime telemetry can't be uploaded due to communication failure
     - 9 - Two instances of Dime running causing interruption error
-    - 10 - Base WebURL loaded on officemobile app is invalid
+    - 10 - Base WebURL loaded on office mobile app is invalid
-    - 11 - Communication of officemobile app with Dime failed
+    - 11 - Communication of office mobile app with Dime failed
     - 12 - No communication channel could be established
     - 13 - Communication ID couldn't be sent to Dime
-    - 14 - The officemobile app is communicating to the wrong endpoint
+    - 14 - The office mobile app is communicating to the wrong endpoint
     - 15 - AuthToken isn't obtained for this MSA account
     - 16 - AuthToken isn't sent to Dime